jsenv/core/docs/testing/readme.md

 ## Execution completed example

-When none of the aboves scenario occurs, execution status is success and test is considered as completed.
+When none of the aboves scenario occurs, execution status is completed and test is considered as passed.

 ```js
 const actual = 10 + 10